Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

    - Utterance started or completed

-     If you add text in the TTS, that text is handled as an utterance and it obtains its own ID.
+     If you add text in TTS, that text is handled as an utterance and it obtains its own ID.
 After you request the TTS process to start, the text is synthesized by an engine and played out.
 To get a notification when an utterance is started or completed, set the respective callbacks:

      ```cpp
      /* Started callback */